 The above graph is the area analysis of SQRT CSLA and MSQRT CSLA, it compares my results with that of the results from the papers [6, 10].
-The model using dual RCA is described by the blue color bar graph and the model using BEC described by the orange color bar graph.
+The model using dual RCA is described by the blue color bar graph and the model using BEC is described by the orange color bar graph.
 In my thesis the area utilized by the SQRT CSLA is 436.42um2 and by the MSQRT CSLA is 354.20um2.